It may sometimes be caused by an infection, but a Bartholin's cyst is not an infection.

 Thomas Bartholin (1616-1680), a Danish physician, mathematician, and theologian, was the first person to describe these glands, hence their name.
 He was best known for his work in the discovery of the lymphatic system in humans.

-- Bartholin's cysts can cause pain or discomfort, but are not life-threatening.
+- Bartholin's cysts can cause pain or discomfort, but they are not life-threatening.

 - Bartholin's cysts are commonly small and have no presentable symptoms, meaning diagnosis can be delayed until medical examination.

 Barrier-method birth control, such as condoms, can help prevent Bartholin's cysts.

 The Bartholin's glands, also known as the major vestibular glands, are a pair of glands between the vagina and the vulva that produce lubrication when stimulated.

 Along with the lesser vestibular glands, they aid in sexual intercourse by reducing friction.

 The lubricating fluid goes from the Bartholin's glands down tiny tubes (ducts) which are about 0.8 inches (2cm) long into the lower part of the entrance to the vagina.

 If there is a blockage in these ducts, the lubricant builds up.
 The ducts expand and a cyst is formed.
 This is a Bartholin's cyst.
 When the cyst is formed, there is a risk of infection in the area, and a subsequent abscess.

 A woman is more likely to have a Bartholin gland cyst when she is:

 A cyst is a closed sac-like structure full of liquid, which can be semisolid or include gas.